ringlyra/web-summary/2025/06/ml-site.cdn-apple.com/2025-06-04_the-illusion-of-thinking.md

 Here is a pseudocode of recursive algorithm to solve the puzzle:

-ALGORITHM Solve(n, source, target, auxiliary, moves)
-// n = number of disks to move
-// source = starting peg (0, 1, or 2)
-// target = destination peg (0, 1, or 2)
-// auxiliary = the unused peg (0, 1, or 2)
-// moves = list to store the sequence of moves

-IF n equals 1 THEN
-// Get the top disk from source peg disk = the top disk on the source peg
-// Add the move to our list: [disk_id, source, target] ADD [disk, source, target] to moves
-RETURN
-END IF

-// Move n-1 disks from source to auxiliary peg Solve(n-1, source, auxiliary, target, moves)

-// Move the nth disk from source to target disk = the top disk on the source peg
-ADD [disk, source, target] to moves

-// Move n-1 disks from auxiliary to target
-Solve(n-1, auxiliary, target, source, moves)
-END ALGORITHM

-To solve the entire puzzle of moving n disks from peg 0 to peg 2:
-1. Initialize an empty list ’moves’
-2. Execute Solve(n, 0, 2, 1, moves)
-3. The ’moves’ list will contain the complete solution

-25
-Note: When executing this pseudocode, track which disk is currently on top of each peg.
-The disk IDs in the moves list should correspond to the actual disk being moved.
-You can use this algorithm as a scratchpad to help you solve the problem step by step.

 A.3 Details on Computational Complexity
-A.3.1    Compositional Depth Characterization Compositional depth is the number of sequential op- erations (i.e., moves) required to reach a full solution.
-60      Blocks World Figure 9 demonstrates how this depth scales with                    Checker Jumping

-Compositional Depth (# of Moves)
-River Crossing
-problem size (N ) across our four puzzle environments.
-50      Tower of Hanoi Each puzzle has a distinct growth pattern, reflecting its underlying computational complexity.
-For exam-          40 ple, Tower of Hanoi shows exponential growth (2N −1),       30 and Checker Jumping displays quadratic scaling (
-(N + 1)2 − 1).
-The River Crossing and Blocks World          20
+A.3.1 Compositional Depth Characterization erations (i.e., moves) required to reach a full solution.
+60 Blocks World Figure 9 demonstrates how this depth scales with Checker Jumping problem size (N ) across our four puzzle environments.
+50 Tower of Hanoi its underlying computational complexity.
+For exam- 40 ple, Tower of Hanoi shows exponential growth (2N −1), 30 (N + 1)2 − 1).
+The River Crossing and Blocks World 20 N .
+These varying compositional depth profiles enable 10 us to evaluate how language reasoning models handle 0 different types of sequential reasoning challenges and 1 2 3 4 5 6 if their accuracy is always correlated with the com- Problem Size (N) in App.
+A.4. for our four puzzle environments.

-puzzles show more moderate, near-linear growth with
+A.3.2 Performance vs Compositional Depth
+A.4 Extended Results and Analysis
+DeepSeek-R1 Claude-3.7-Sonnet (thinking) o3-mini (high)
+100 100 100
+80 80 80

+60 60 60
+40 40 40

+20 20 20

+0 0 0
+100 101 102 103 100 101 102 103 100 101 102 103
+Compositional Depth (# of Moves) Compositional Depth (# of Moves) Compositional Depth (# of Moves) Tower Hanoi Checker Jumping River Crossing Blocks World

-N .
-These varying compositional depth profiles enable       10 us to evaluate how language reasoning models handle           0 different types of sequential reasoning challenges and          1       2        3        4    5    6 if their accuracy is always correlated with the com-                          Problem Size (N)
+us to evaluate how language reasoning models handle           0 different types of sequential reasoning challenges and          1       2        3        4    5    6
+if their accuracy is always correlated with the com-                          Problem Size (N)